GetUSB.info Logo

 Continue Reading

-Anyone in tech has seen the reports and news about USB sticks with a virus ruined a company network or infect computers.
-Google built a small and affective feature into their latest Chromebooks.
+Anyone in tech has seen the reports and news about USB sticks with a virus ruining a company network or infecting computers.
+Google built a small and effective feature: Chromebook Gets a USB Guard.

-The USBGuard is a feature which blocks interaction between the mass storage device and the Chrome operating system.
+The USBGuard is a feature that blocks interaction between the mass storage device and the Chrome operating system.
 The OS will give power to the device, but not let data transmit.

 The USBGuard blocks this activity when the Chromebook is in locked mode.
 When the Chromebook is not in lock mode, the USB will interact as expected as a read/write device.